 Confronting bias at your organization requires a reexamination of practices and procedures.
 The Harvard Business Review shares some strategies for combating hiring bias in their article, “7 Practical Ways to Reduce Bias in Your Hiring Process.”
 Here is a summarized list of dos and don’ts from that article to help you get started.

 - Experiment with the wording of job listings by removing language with gender associations.
 Research shows that "masculine" language, including adjectives like “competitive” and “determined,” result in women “perceiving that they would not belong in the work environment.”
 On the other hand, words like “collaborative” and “cooperative” tend to draw more women than men.

 - Ask candidates to take a work sample or skills test.
 These can be helpful tools to compare applicants, and can serve as an effective predictor of future job performance (as opposed to solely reviewing prior experience).

 Reducing bias in hiring don'ts

 - Engage in unstructured interviews.
 Instead, standardize the interview process by asking all candidates the same set of questions.

 - Allow surface demographic characteristics to play into your resume review.
 Hide names or other demographic information while reviewing resumes or other application materials.

 Additionally, The National Center for Women & Information Technology (NCWIT), a nonprofit focused on women’s participation in technology, put together this checklist for reducing unconscious bias.

 These are just a few resources and steps to get you started.
 Taking on implicit bias at your organization in a meaningful way involves looking closely at your practices, culture, and commitment to making change.
-Examining hiring practices specifically is an important place to begin and we hope these tools are useful to you.
-If you’re interested in taking a look at your own personal implicit biases, follow this link to take one of the tests offered by Project Implicit.
+Examining hiring practices specifically is an important place to begin, and we hope these tools are useful to you.
+If you’re interested in taking a look at your own personal implicit biases, try Project Implicit's online Implicit Associations Test.